 Our marketing partner channel expenses consist primarily of fees paid to marketing partners with which we have a relationship.
 We compensate a significant number of our marketing partners by paying a fee each time a consumer referral from a partner results in a submitted health insurance application, regardless of whether the consumer's application is approved by the health insurance carrier.
 Many of our marketing partners have tiered arrangements in which the amount of the fee increases as the volume of submitted applications we receive from the marketing partner increases over a particular period.
 We recognize these expenditures in the period when a marketing partner's referral results in the submission of a health insurance application.
-The number of individual and family health insurance applications submitted through our ecommerce platform has generally increased in our first quarter compared to our fourth quarter and in our third quarter compared to our second quarter.
-Conversely, we have generally experienced a decline or flattening in individual and family submitted applications in our second quarter compared to our first quarter and in our fourth quarter compared to our third quarter.
-The impact the newly implemented open enrollment period for the purchase of major medical health insurance plans will have on our member acquisition channels is unclear, although we expect that the seasonal patterns for individual and family plan submitted applications will be impacted.
-The next open enrollment period is scheduled to begin in October 2013 and run through March 2014, and then is scheduled to occur within the fourth quarter of each calendar year starting in 2014.
-We also expect total marketing expenses will increase to some extent during the open enrollment period as consumers switch to subsidy-eligible policies.
+Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform, those expenses are influenced by these patterns.
+As a result, marketing and advertising expenses related to individual and family health insurance plans have been highest in our first and third quarters, while marketing and advertising expenses related to Medicare-related plans have been highest in our third and fourth quarters.
+However, with the implementation of the initial open enrollment period for individual and family plans on October 1, 2013, we expect to experience an increase in marketing and advertising expenses related to individual and family plans during the fourth quarter of 2013 and the first quarter of 2014, and then in the fourth quarter of 2014 and future fiscal years.

-The majority of Medicare plans are sold in our fourth quarter during the Medicare annual enrollment period, when Medicare-eligible individuals are permitted to change their Medicare Advantage and Medicare Part D prescription drug coverage for the following year.
+The majority of Medicare plans are sold in our fourth quarter during the Medicare annual enrollment period, when Medicareeligible individuals are permitted to change their Medicare Advantage and Medicare Part D prescription drug coverage for the following year.
 Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our website, those expenses are influenced by these patterns.
 In addition, because the total volume of submitted applications that we receive from our marketing partners is largely outside of our control, particularly during any short-term period, and because of our tiered marketing partner arrangements, we could incur expenses in excess of, or below, the amounts we had planned in periods of rapid change in the volume of submitted applications from marketing partner referrals.
 An unanticipated increase in submitted applications resulting from marketing partner referrals could cause our net income to be lower than our expectation, since the revenue to be derived from submitted applications that are approved by health insurance carriers will not be recognized until future periods.